surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.52.2-dev.1 =
+= 3.53.0-dev.2 =

-(2018/02/11) Options normally hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.
+(2018/02/11) Added a new "Canonical URL" option in the Social and Search Optimization metabox.
+Options normally hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.

 = 3.52.1 =